 This transaction also represents an attempt to pass responsibility of the data from the Device Observation Reporter to the Device Observation Consumer.

-3.ZA.4.1.4 Expected Actions
+3.14.4.1.4 Expected Actions

 The expected behavior by the Device Observation Consumer upon reception of this message is to first authenticate the identity of the sender and if authenticated to transfer the PCD-01 message to the Content Creator Actor.
 The Device Observation Consumer is then expected to indicate to the Device Observation Reporter whether or not the transfer is successful by responding with an appropriate acknowledgement.

-3.ZA.4.2 Acknowledgement
+3.14.4.2 Acknowledgement

 The Acknowledgement is a response to the Communicate PCD Data-SOAP message and indicates the status of the transaction.
 The consequence of this message indicates whether or not responsibility for the data is transferred from the Device Observation Reporter to the Device Observation Consumer.

-3.ZA.4.2.1 Trigger Events
+3.14.4.2.1 Trigger Events

 The Acknowledgement is triggered by the reception of the Communicate PCD Data-SOAP transaction at the Device Observation Consumer.

-3.ZA.4.2.2 Message Semantics
+3.14.4.2.2 Message Semantics

 This message consists of Web services WS-Addressing and WS_Security header with a CommunicatePCDDataResponse SOAP action containing a PCD-01 response message as defined in IHE PCD-TF Vol 2 Transactions.
 The PCD-01 response consists of up to three segments where the ERR segment is optional.
 In spite of its name, the ERR segment may also be present when the received PCD-01 message is handled successfully.
 The ERR segment provides a field ERR-6 that may contain any additional information the server wishes to add.
 ERR-1 and/or ERR-2 provide error codes, and one of the codes indicates success.
 The server could indicate to the client that the PCD-01 message was successfully archived or successfully converted to a PHMR and transferred to its final repository.

-3.ZA.4.2.3 Expected Actions
+3.14.4.2.3 Expected Actions

 Upon a successful transaction the Device Observation Reporter is free to release any resources associated with the measurement data.
 The Device Observation Consumer is expected to transfer the data to the Content Creator.

-3.ZA.5 Security Considerations
+3.14.5 Security Considerations

 The Communicate PCD Data-SOAP transaction is subject to perhaps the greatest security threat of all the transactions in the RPM Profile as it is likely to utilize the public internet and unsecure public networks.
 To assure some level of consistent security, this profile requires, at minimum, support for TLS encryption and the support of SAML authentication in this transaction.
 Additional security restrictions such as message level security are optional and are determined by business needs.

-3.ZA.5.1 Security Audit Considerations
+3.14.5.1 Security Audit Considerations

 There are no auditing requirements in this transaction though the use of ATNA auditing is optional.

-3.ZA.5.2 Device Observation Reporter Specific Security Considerations
+3.14.5.2 Device Observation Reporter Specific Security Considerations